-The Company follows VIG guidelines to ensure its efficient and economic operation.
-The Company seeks to maintain functional key processes as well as assets supporting the aim to provide sustainable reinsurance services by defining strict procedures, controls and emergency plans.
+The Company aims for an efficient and economic operation seeking to maintain functional key processes as well as assets supporting the aim to provide sustainable reinsurance services by defining strict procedures, controls and emergency plans.

 The operational risk according to the standard formula is derived from the amounts of gross earned premiums and gross best estimates.
 This assessment is deemed not to provide a deep understanding of the underlying sources and associated effects of operational risk.
-With that being said, the operational risk is further divided into further sub-categories and additionally assessed qualitatively through the Internal

-Control System in accordance with the Group guidelines in order to obtain a more precise risk profile.
+With that being said, the operational risk is further divided into further sub-categories and additionally assessed qualitatively through the Internal Control System in accordance with internal guidelines in order to obtain a more precise risk profile.
 The operational sub-risk categories are as follows:

 - model and data quality risk,

 - project risk,

 - process and organizational risk,

-- human error risk.
+- human error risk,

 - business disruption risk,

 - know-how concentration risk,

 - insufficient human resources,

-- hardware and infrastructure.
+- hardware and infrastructure,

 - IT software and security,

 - IT development,

 - compliance risk.